oracle/odpi/doc/src/functions/dpiConn.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

     **conn** [IN] -- a reference to the connection in which messages are to be dequeued or enqueued.
-If the reference is NULL or invalid an error is returned.
+If the reference is NULL or invalid, an error is returned.

     **name** [IN] -- the name of the queue, as a byte string in the encoding